 Whenever I write a blog on a specific symbol, I always remind my readers of how important your emotions are in a dream.
-Your feelings are key to understanding the true message, which is why I always ask my clients what they felt in the dream.
+Your feelings are key to understanding the true message, which is why I always ask my clients what their emotions in their dream were.

 Let’s play around with my theory by using the following three examples: